 The country’s fiscal system exacerbates child poverty, which is notably higher than overall population poverty.
-In 2022, 42.4 percent of children were monetarily poor, exceeding the overall population poverty rate by 2.6 percentage points.
+In 2022, 42.4 per cent of children were monetarily poor, exceeding the overall population poverty rate by 2.6 percentage points.
 Additionally, child monetary poverty is higher than the poverty headcount for the entire population by 2.2 and 2.5 percentage points at pre-fiscal income and consumable income levels, respectively (Figure 6.2).
 This indicates a higher risk of children living in monetarily poor households.
 However, monetary poverty provides only a partial perspective.
 Regardless of household income, children may lack access to nearby public schools and health clinics due to cultural and infrastructural barriers, failing to meet their basic educational and healthcare needs.
 Therefore, it is crucial to address multidimensional child poverty.